zufarrizal/Image-Based-Color-Extractors/readme.md

 You can contribute to the development of Image-Based-Color-Extractors by creating an account on GitHub and forking this repository[^1^][1].

 ## License
-The license has not been determined.
-For more information, please contact the repository owner[^1^][1].
+The license <a href="https://github.com/zufarrizal/Image-Based-Color-Extractors?tab=MIT-1-ov-file">license agreement</a>